Moonglow Anemone (Anthopleura artemisia)

 Tide Pool Tidbits:

-• Along the coast, clams leave behind holes where they used to live, which moonglow anemones sometimes like to take over and live within.
+Along the coast, clams leave behind holes they used to live in and moonglow anemones sometimes like to take over and live within those holes.

-• Moonglow anemones—which are also sometimes called buried anemones—can sometimes be buried in sand as deep as 25 centimeters.
+Moonglow anemones - which are also sometimes called buried anemones - can sometimes be buried in sand as deep as 25 cm.